Vietnam.vn - Nền tảng quảng bá Việt Nam

 Almost all commercial activities in the city of La Habana were closed at noon on October 18.

 Cuba's electricity industry confirmed it did not know how long it would take to restore power service.
-The Cuban Electricity Union said the outage was unforeseen and that agencies were working to restore connections.
+The Cuban Electricity Union said the outage was unforeseen and that the relevant agencies were working to restore connections.

 While demand for electricity has increased, fuel supplies in Cuba have nearly run out.